-The Pascal data includes only coarse pose labels (frontal/rear/ right/left).
+Pose estimation on Pascal.
+The Pascal data includes only coarse pose labels (frontal / rear / right / left).
 Arie-Nachimson and Basri [20] augmented the pose labels on a subset of the 2007 test category.
-They labeled approximately 200 car instances with one of 40 labels which corresponds to an approximately uniform sample of azimuth angles.
+They labeled approximately 200 car instances with one of 40 labels which correspond to an approximately uniform sample of azimuth angles.
 In their paper they report differences between the labels of their estimated pose and the ground truth labels for 188 objects.
-We detected 180 of these objects, and compared our pose estimation to theirs, see Fig. 6(b).
+We detected 180 of these objects, and compared our pose estimation to theirs, see Figure 6(b).